Note: This post contains affiliate links.

 - 1/2 tbsp lime juice

 In a small bowl, mix the oil with the cumin, chili powder, paprika, garlic salt, and if desire, the cayenne.
+(I prefer Penzey’s high quality spices, but use what you have on hand!)
 Whisk together until mixed well.
-Place tilapia in a quart-sized sealing bag and pour oil and spice mixture over it.
+Place tilapia in a quart-sized Ziploc bag and pour oil and spice mixture over it.
 Seal and refrigerate (laying flat) for 30 minutes.
 Flip the bag over half way through so the marinade gets to all the fish.

 While waiting for fish to marinate, rinse the broccoli slaw and place in a medium-sized bowl.
 In a small bowl, whisk sugar and vinegar together until sugar dissolves.
 Pour over broccoli slaw and place in refrigerator until ready to serve.